welvin21/welvin21.github.io/src/blog-posts/introduction-to-artificial-neural-network_part-1/introduction-to-artificial-neural-network.md

 ---
-path: '/blog/introduction-to-artificial-neural-network'
+path: '/blog/introduction-to-artificial-neural-network-part-1'
 date: '2020-08-30'
-title: 'Introduction to Artificial Neural Network'
+title: 'Introduction to Artificial Neural Network: Part 1'
 excerpt: 'The term Neural Network has been used as a buzzword a lot more than anything else in the world of Computer Science, especially during the last couple decades.
 What is exactly it?'
-tags: ['Machine Learning', 'Neural Network']
+tags: ['Machine Learning', 'Neural Network', 'Python']
 ---

 The term Neural Network has been used as a buzzword a lot more than anything else in the world of Computer Science, especially during the last couple decades.
 What is exactly it?